‘No more in the tank’: Jacinda Ardern to step down as NZ leader - BusinessWorld Online

+Home Editors' Picks ‘No more in the tank’: Jacinda Ardern to step down as NZ...

+‘No more in the tank’: Jacinda Ardern to step down as NZ leader

-WELLINGTON — New Zealand Prime Minister Jacinda Ardern on Thursday made a shock announcement she had “no more in the tank” to continue leading the country and would step down no later than early February and not seek re-election.
+WELLINGTON — New Zealand (NZ) Prime Minister Jacinda Ardern on Thursday made a shock announcement she had “no more in the tank” to continue leading the country and would step down no later than early February and not seek reelection.

 Ms. Ardern, holding back tears, said that it had been a tough five and a half years as prime minister and that she was only human and needed to step aside.